senhorinfinito/rental_price_analysis/README.md

 * Scrapped over 16000+ houses descriptions from 99acres.com using Python and  **Beautiful Soup**.
 * Generated features from total facilities provided by the owner, also created valuable features related cost from.
 * Engineered Geospatial features using text address data.
-* Optimised Linear, Random forest regressor using Randomsearchcv
+* Optimised Linear, Random forest regressor using Randomsearchcv.
 * Built a client-facing API using flask.

 # Code & Resources used